 - 3 tbsp minute tapioca

-- A few drops aged balsamic vinegar or fresh lemon juice (I used a honey orange balsamic)
+- Several drops aged balsamic vinegar or fresh lemon juice (I used a honey orange balsamic)

 - Vanilla ice cream or crème fraîche for serving